Start Well: Supporting resilience and wellbeing in early career teachers

 About the research

-Start Well is a research project conducted with early career teachers in NSW to understand the risk and protective factors for mental wellbeing, resilience and potential retention/attrition from teaching.
+Start Well was a research project conducted with early career teachers in NSW to understand the risk and protective factors for mental wellbeing, resilience and potential retention/attrition from teaching.

 Led by Everymind, and supported by the Teachers Health Foundation, the project studied ways in which relationships in general, and peers in particular, can positively influence teacher wellbeing, resilience, and retention.